Effective permeabilities for flow through anisotropic microscopic geometries: Numerical validation of the upscaled macroscopic model

 \subsection{Setting 3: Realistic coil in an artificial aneurysm}

 Finally, we consider an artificial aneurysm occluded by the coil presented in \cref{fig:coil}, resulting in the geometry depicted in \cref{fig:case3:param} (left).
 This geometry does not allow for a fully resolved Stokes simulation on a typical computer due to the excessive number of DOFs required for an appropriate three-dimensional mesh.
-Nevertheless, we can apply the averaging strategy and resolve the Darcy flow.
-To this end, we apply the averaging \cref{alg:porosity_wire,alg:direction_wire} (see Appendix) using $N_s=40$, a Gaussian filter with REV radius $r_{\rm REV} = 0.4$ and solid padding ($\rho_{\rm w} = 1$), see \cref{fig:case3:param} (right) for the result.
+In particular, automated meshing tools, such as gmsh used here, easily fail due to coil--coil and coil--aneurysm intersections for triangulations at relatively ``low'' resolutions ($h\approx 0.03$, aiming for about 10 million mesh elements).
+Even if they succeed, the occurrence of any bad-shaped elements impedes the convergence of iterative solvers necessary at that resolution, thus significantly increasing the computational time.
+Nevertheless, we can apply the averaging strategy and resolve the Darcy flow, as the domain only consists of the aneurysm.
+To this end, we apply the averaging \cref{alg:porosity_wire,alg:direction_wire} (see \cref{app.Algo}) using $N_s=40$, a Gaussian filter with REV radius $r_{\rm REV} = 0.4$ and solid padding ($\rho_{\rm w} = 1$), see \cref{fig:case3:param} (right) for the result.
 For the permeability parametrisation, we choose $\mathbf{K}_\phi$ based on the previously observed good results, together with $R = 0.1524$, which is the average of the two coil radii.
-The tetrahedral mesh for the Darcy problem is generated using gmsh, see \cref{tab:mesh} for details.
+The tetrahedral mesh of the aneurysm for the Darcy problem is generated using gmsh, see \cref{tab:mesh} for details.
 The resulting solution is depicted in \cref{fig:case3:darcy}.
 The main features of the coil structure are recovered by the porosity field, and thus also the Darcy solution, visible in the heterogeneous pressure field and low velocities in densely packed coil regions.